-Now, Kumar’s company is out to emulate the success of the AutomationDirect model with the launch of a new direct sales division of its own, known as EZAutomation (www.ezautomation.net).
+Now, Kumar’s company is out to emulate the success of the AutomationDirect model with the launch of a new direct sales division of its own, known as EZAutomation.
 “We are launching this division with 400 products and a 340-page catalog,” Kumar says.

 AVG will continue to offer the EZTouch panels for sale exclusively through AutomationDirect.
 But enhanced versions known as EZPanel Enhanced and EZText Enhanced will now be sold directly through the EZAutomation catalog and Web site, together with eight additional new product lines.
-Catalogs are being mailed, and the EZAutomation Web site went live on Jan.
+Catalogs are currently being mailed, and the EZAutomation e-commerce Web site is targeted for launch on Jan.
 24.

 The EZAutomation launch isn’t the first time that AVG Automation has tried its hand at direct sales.
 In the late 1990s, AVG set up its own direct sales operation called OI Direct, says Kumar.
 “We attempted to do that for about six months, and we kept running into AutomationDirect, and we discovered that its business model was fantastic,” Kumar relates.
 “So instead of continuing with OI Direct, we decided to dissolve that and do it exclusively through AutomationDirect.”